CESNET/eInfra-docs/docs.it4i/general/job-priority.md

 usage<sub>Total</sub> is the total usage by all users, across all projects.

-Usage counts allocated core-hours (`ncpus x walltime`).
+Usage counts allocated node-hours (`ncpus x walltime`).
 Usage decays, halving at intervals of 168 hours (one week).
 Jobs queued in the queue qexp are not used to calculate the project's usage.

 !!! note